IoanHadarean/fullstackmilestoneproject/README.md

 * Added timeout after an hour for a logged in user.

 ### User Stories
-* A user can register to the website with an username and password.
+* A user can register to the website with an username, email and password.
 * A user can login to the website.
 * A user can logout from the website.
+* A user can request a password reset.
+* A user can choose a new password for his/her account.
-* A user can edit his/her own profile and add a picture to his/her profile.
+* A user can edit his/her username and email and add a picture to his/her profile.
+* A user can access the contact us page and send an enquiry using the contact form.
+* A user can access the refund page and send a refund request.
+* A user can access the charts for viewing orders and sales in the last 3 months and last 3 days.
+* A user can search for posts, view posts and navigate through them using the pagination.
+* A user can access posts directly from the search typeahead.
-* A user can add a recipe to his/her profile.
+* A user can add a post (saved in drafts first) and go back to all posts.
-* A user can edit/delete his/her own recipes.
+* A user can access his/her own drafts.
+* A user can publish a post and add a comment to a post (comments have to be approved
+* by the admin first).
+* A user can reply to other people's comments.
+* A user can view/hide replies for a comment.
-* A user can cancel adding/editing/deleting his/her own recipes.
+* A user can edit and delete his own posts and comments/replies.
+* A user can like/dislike other peoples' posts.
-* A user can navigate to the statistics page.
+* A user can view the title, text and published date of a post.
-* A user can search recipes based on full-text search.
+* A user can view all the products on the home page and navigate through them.
-* A user can filter recipes based on certain criteria (allergen, cuisine, course).
+* A user can search products and filter them by category.
+* A user can access products directly from the typeahead.
+* A user can view the details of a product and access products with the same category
+* from the details view.
+* A user can add/remove a product from cart.
+* A user can update a product quantity in the cart.
+* A user can view the details of an order in the order summary and continue shopping.
-* A user can go back to all recipes after filtering/searching recipes.
+* A user can navigate to the checkout page from the order summary and go back to order summary
+* from checkout.
+* A user can add a discount coupon for an order.
+* A user can not use a discount coupon more than once.
+* A user can not use a discount coupon for orders with the amount less of equal to the value
+* of the coupon.
+* A user can add a shipping/billing address for an order and save it as default/update it.
+* A user can use a default shipping/billing address if there is one.
-* A user can navigate to the recipes page and use the left and right arrows to navigate through all the recipes.
+* A user can navigate to the payment page and back to checkout from the payment page.
-* A user can view the details of a recipe.
+* A user can pay using a new card or with the default card if there is one.
-* A user can like/dislike a recipe.
+* A user can save a card for future purchases.
-* A user can rate a recipe.
+* A user can set the new default card for future purchases.
-* A user can edit the rating in case he/she already rated the recipe.
+* A user can remove a card from the saved cards and update the card details.
+* Besides the in-built Django admin features, an admin can approve/disapprove a user's comment, set the refund status as `accepted` and the order status as `being delivered` or `received`.

 ### Features Left To Implement